Blank

 4. Managing payroll and benefits across borders

-Just as there is compliance to employing people in a country, there are also laws on pay.
-That is no different here in the Middle East, as each country has distinct expectations for salary structures, mandatory benefits, and severance packages.
+Just as there is compliance to employing people in a country, there are also laws on pay, benefits and tax.
+Each country has distinct expectations for salary structures, mandatory benefits, and severance packages, just as they do taxes.

-Saudi Arabia, for example, require send-of-service gratuities, as do a few other countries, but in some regions, there is no federally mandated minimum wage.
+Saudi Arabia, for example, requires end-of-service gratuities, as do a few other MENA countries, but in some regions of the Middle East, there is no federally mandated minimum wage.
 Instead, regional labour offices have the power to set minimum wages, and they can also be agreed during the hiring process.

-It is for reasons like this that we have mutliple bases in the Middle East, so that we can ensure consistent, compliant payroll processes tailored to local standards.
+It is for reasons like these that we have multiple international bases, ensuring consistent and compliant payroll processes tailored to local standards.
 We find this also offers fairness and transparency for your employees.

 Currency value and fluctuations will add a further layer of complexity.
 Our top tip is to find an EOR that can work with you to manage costs during currency volatility.
 To ensure this for our clients, we have built-in contingency planning.